sscollis/fsc/README.md

 # Compressible Falkner-Skan-Cooke solver

+Solves the Falkner-Skan-Cooke equations by computing the compressible similarity solutions for a swept-wing  boundary layer at Pr=1 using the Stewartson transformation.

-This is updated to build and run with gfortran on Darwin
+This is updated to build and run with gfortran on Darwin and Linux.

 ## Building